 The rules for resume writing changed substantially in Europe.
 As part of the European Union (EU), all members follow the same resume criteria and format.
 The Europass CV was created to “provide citizens with the opportunity to present in clear and comprehensive way information on their qualifications and competences.”

-This is a fantastic idea for people applying for roles in Europe as there is a standard template to complete that avoids issues such as cultural differences and different requirements between the countries.
+This is a fantastic idea for people applying for roles in Europe as there is a standard template to complete .
+This standard avoids issues such as cultural differences and different requirements between the countries.

-While this may be good for a French national applying for a role in Belgium, the rules change when applying to countries such as the USA, Australia, or Asia.
+The up side is that this may be good for a French national applying for a role in Belgium.
+However the rules change when applying to countries such as the USA, Australia, or Asia.